 “Ah, that.
 It was faint light already, and I did see something in the grave yard by the Muslim mosque.
 I saw a movement, and a bald head showing above the shrubs.
-The head was whispering something, and it was all so ghoulish.
+The head was whispering something, and it drove a sharp chill up my spine.
 I ran, and while running, I realized it was the voice of Kutty Muhammad, the mapla who deals in coconuts for us and buys our paddy – you know him, the old man who lost his wife last year.
 I had heard that Kutty Mohammed visited his wife’s grave every morning and gossiped with her ghost.
-So I took courage and got this side of the bush behind the old Mapla’s bald head and screwed up my ears.
+So I took courage, walked back and got this side of the bush behind the old Mapla’s bald head and screwed up my ears.
 Would you believe it, he was sweetly asking his dead wife’s permission to take a new wife!”

 Grandmother’s wrinkled shoulders shook; her laughter sounded like hiccups.
 The folds of her throat danced up and down.

 “Then what happened?”